jeanpaulsio/action-cable-signaling-server/README.md

 ### More WebRTC setup

-Here's a commeneted out skeleton of our `signaling-server.js` file
+Here's a commented out skeleton of our `signaling-server.js` file

 ```javascript
 // Broadcast Types